 If you have an aim of going abroad and study there, then GMAT is necessary.
 But, if you are not sure of your MBA college or university, then it is preferable to take both the exam.
 Here are some of the reasons you should take both tests.

 Almost 70% of both the exams have the same syllabus, with an additional 30% investment, you can diversify your options.
-Quite a few top B-schools including S P Jain, MICA, and T A Pai shortlist their students based on their CAT or GMAT scores.
+Quite a few top B-schools including S P Jain, MICA, T A Pai shortlist their students based on their CAT or GMAT scores.
 So, if you take both the exams, then, you could send the better of the two scores.

 As you know that the CAT score validity is only a year, and you can take only one exam a year.
 So, if you score badly in CAT, then the GMAT score comes in handy in being able to apply next year without having to take the test again.
 You could also apply to schools outside India within five years.